seelampriyanka/personal/README.md

 # personal
-Hi this is a test repo.
+Hi this is a READ me task